-More specifically Station mode uses arpnat technology which may result lack of - 2.
+More specifically Station mode uses arpnat technology which may result lack of transparency while passing-through broadcast packets in bridge mode. - 2.
 Station WDS: WDS stands for Wireless Distribution System.
 Station WDS should be used while connecting to an Access Point which is operating in WDS mode.